OAI/OpenAPI-Specification/README.md

 ### Previous Versions

-This repository also contains the [OpenAPI Specification 2.0](versions/2.0), which is identical to the Swagger 2.0 specification, as well as the Swagger 1.2 and Swagger 2.0 specifications.
+This repository also contains the [OpenAPI Specification 2.0](versions/2.0), which is identical to the Swagger 2.0 specification before it was renamed to “OpenAPI Specification”, as well as the Swagger 1.2 and Swagger 2.0 specifications.

 Each folder in this repository, such as [examples](examples) and [schemas](schemas), should contain folders pertaining to the current and previous versions of the specification.

-## See it in Action
+## See It in Action

 If you just want to see it work, check out the [list of current examples](examples/v3.0).